-Even if an attacker can inject any client side code in the input field, but his main focus is on to inject such code that will give a popup on user’s browser screen.
-The popup is an alert box which proofs that the given website is vulnerable to an XSS attack.
-The universal and the most basic method to get a pop up window on browser screen is to include
+Even if an attacker can inject any client-side code in the input field, but his main focus is on injecting such code that will give a popup on the user’s browser screen.
+The popup is an alert box that proves that the given website is vulnerable to an XSS attack.
+The universal and most basic method to get a pop-up window on the browser screen is to include

 <script>…. </script>).
 So, whenever an attacker injects payload (a group of words & characters)

 <script> alert() </script> in any of the input fields of the website, it will pop up an alert box on the browser screen which confirms that the website is vulnerable to XSS attack.
 Let’s move towards our second question which is, what are the types of XSS attacks?

 There are three types of XSS attacks namely:-

 Let us understand the concept behind each type of attack

 Reflected XSS occurs when the input supplied by the user reflects back in the browser window or inside page source of the web page.
 What does it mean?
 Let us understand it with an example, suppose I have entered some value let’s say

 thisisreflecting in the input field of the website, now open the source of the page by pressing

 thisisreflecting in the page source.
 If this word (thisisreflecting) is reflected or present in the page source then that parameter which is accepting the input may be vulnerable to reflected XSS.
 Now, you can try the payload

 thisisreflecting in the same input field.
 If it is vulnerable it will give a popup.